Prabashlakshitha/py-game/README.md

 # py-game
-before use the game install the pip install pygame
+before use the game install the pip install pygame , use arrow key left and right the move the rabbit